 One of the most important factors when choosing a legal entity is the tax treatment of that entity’s income.
 The place to start is the financial objective for the business: current income or growth.
 Of course, everyone wants both income and growth, but it is a question of priority and scale.

 Consider two business: Great Service Group and Fast Product Company.
 Great Service is an information technology service and consulting business.
 The owners want to take as much money out of the business for their personal income as possible.

 Fast Product makes a mobile app with global market potential.
 The owners of Fast Product want to reach the largest market possible as quickly as possible.
 They only need a minimal income.

-Both companies want to incorporate in Delaware, because of the well established corporate law and ease of incorporation.
+Both companies want to incorporate in Delaware, because of the well establish corporate law and ease of incorporation.
 However, which type of legal entity should each choose?

 From a tax perspective, a corporation is a bad choice for Great Service, because they will have to pay double taxation.
 Great Service will have to pay income tax on its sales directly.
 When Great Service pays the owners through salaries and/or dividend distributions, the owners will pay personal income tax.

 If Great Service incorporates as a Limited Liability Company (LLC), then the Internal Revenue Service will treat Great Service as a disregarded entity for tax purposes and only tax the distributions to the owners.